jazzband/geojson/README.rst

 map_coords
 ~~~~~~~~~~

-`geojson.utils.map_coords` maps a function over all coordinate tuples and returns a geometry of the same type.
+:code:`geojson.utils.map_coords` maps a function over all coordinate tuples and returns a geometry of the same type.
 Useful for translating a geometry in space or flipping coordinate order.

 .. code:: python